Bronsa/neurotic/README.md

 # neurotic

-A library to get traits support to clojure's deftype, defrecord and extend.
+A library to get traits support to clojure's `deftype`, `defrecord` and `extend`.

 The purpose of this library is to provide a mechanism of code-reuse for those occasions when using a map and `extend` is not fast enough, or, in the case of java interfaces instead of clojure protcols, `extend` would simply be impossible to use.

 ## NOTE

-With the 0.3.0 release, :defaults has been replaced by :traits
+With the 0.3.0 release, `:defaults` has been replaced by `:traits`.
+Contrarily to `clojure.core/extend`, `neurotic.traits/extend` is implemented as a macro.

 ## Installation